 The Office of the Chief of Staff is responsible for providing administrative support to the Chief of Police, while effectively managing the Media Relations Unit and Risk Management Office (Internal Affairs, Legal Division, EEO and the Early Intervention System).
 Below you will see the Specialized Divisions within the San Francisco Police Department’s Office of the Chief of Staff and a brief description of the services that each unit provides.

 The primary mission of the Media Relations Unit is to provide police-related information to the print, television, social, and radio media in as timely a manner as possible.
 Because the unit understands the role the media plays in both providing public safety information and in helping the public understand the Department’s policies and procedures, the unit strives to establish a positive, professional, and responsible relationship with the media based on honesty, understanding, and trust.

 Risk Management Office

-The Risk Management Office (RMO) controls all Internal Affairs Units, the Legal Division, the Professional Standards Unit, and the EEO Unit in the SFPD.
-RMO investigates cases that involve officer misconduct and officer involved shootings.
-The RMO uses a structured system that identifies and manages behaviors that result in performance related problems by individual members.
+The Risk Management Office (RMO) controls all Internal Affairs Units, the Legal Division, the EEO Unit in the SFPD, and the Early Intervention System (EIS) Unit.
+RMO investigates cases that involve officer misconduct and officer-involved shootings.
+The RMO uses a structured system that identifies and manages behaviors that result in performance-related problems by individual members.